1rgs/jsonformer/README.md

 Current approaches to this problem are brittle and error-prone.
 They rely on prompt engineering, fine-tuning, and post-processing, but they still fail to generate syntactically correct JSON in many cases.

 Jsonformer is a new approach to this problem.
 In structured data, many tokens are fixed and predictable.
-Jsonformer is a wrapper around HuggingFace models that fills in the fixed tokens during the generation process, and only delegates the generation of content tokens to the language model.
+Jsonformer is a wrapper around Hugging Face models that fills in the fixed tokens during the generation process, and only delegates the generation of content tokens to the language model.
 This makes it more efficient and bulletproof than existing approaches.

 This currently supports a subset of JSON Schema.
 Below is a list of the supported schema types: